Rensvandeschoot/Tutorials/JASP for Bayes with informative priors (using Jags)/JASP_Bayes_informative_priors_jags_version1.md

 -	Let’s first proceed with the analyses with the default priors.
 Why?
 The reason is to compare the prior specifications between default and informative priors, later.
 - Default prior settings can be taken into account, for instance, when researchers have no knowledge or cannot find relevant previous studies about the parameters of interest.
 This choice, however, should be taken with concerns (see Van De Schoot, Broere, Perryck, Zondervan-Zwijnenburg, & Van Loey, 2015 for caution in using default priors).
--	Jags does not provide the default prior settings.
+-	JAGS does not provide the default prior settings.
 We, thus, have to think about the type of prior distributions and their hyperparameters for our regression model.
 Hyperparameters are the parameters for the prior distributions.

 <br>